Amtul-Hafeez-Asra/delta-demo/README.md

 # delta-demo
-This is demo Project  for Git $ Git Hub
+This is demo Project  for Git & Git Hub.